GrossDesignCo/concordance-app-poc/public/scripture/ezekiel/ezekiel-1/ezekiel-1.englishNatural.md

 it-was the year the fifth
 to the exile of the king He-Establishes (Jehoiachin).

-The word of He-Who-Is was being to God-Strengthens (Ezekiel) son of Contempt (Buzi), the priest, in the land of Chaldeans upon river of Ancient (Kebar), and it was upon him there hand of He-Who-Is.
+The word of He-Who-Is (YHWH) was being to God-Strengthens (Ezekiel) son of Contempt (Buzi), the priest, in the land of Chaldeans upon river of Ancient (Kebar), and it was upon him there hand of He-Who-Is (YHWH).

 And I saw and behold a wind storm coming from the north, a great cloud, and fire flashing,